 This tool was first developed in 1966 at the SAS Institute, then further enhanced in the 80s and 90s, and is also a leading tool in data analytics to date.
 It is a programming language that allows you to manipulate data easily.
 It is very manageable, accessible, and has the ability to analyze a data irrespective of the data source.
 In 2011, SAS released a set of products, for their multiple SAS modules which include social media, web, college paper writing service, and marketing analytics, and for customer intelligence.
 It is now used widely for profiling both prospects and customers and to predict their behaviors and optimize communication with them.

-This is a very popular and basic analytical tool.
+Excel is a very popular and basic analytical tool.
 It is quite a basic tool and is in use in almost all industries.
 It does not matter where your expertise lies, SAS, Tableau or R Programming, or you are even just into custom essay writing, you need to learn to use Excel too.
 This tool plays a big role when you have the analytics requirement on the internal data of a client.
 While it is a basic tool, it also has an advance business analytics option for modeling capabilities with prebuilt options such as time grouping, creating DAX measure, and automatic relationship.

-This is a free software connecting different data sources, Microsoft Excel, Data Warehouse, web-based data, etc. and creates dashboards, maps, and visualizations that have real-time updates from the web.
+This is a free software connecting different data sources, Microsoft Excel, Data Warehouse, web-based data, etc. and creates dashboards, maps, and data visualizations that have real-time updates from the web.
 You can also share them with a client or through social media.
 Once you have access, you can download different formats for a file.
 To typically enjoy this tool and see its power, your data source must be very good.
 The Big Data capability of this tool makes it important and the fact that you are able to analyze and visualize data much better than other software for data visualization gives them an edge.

 This is a powerful tool for integrated data science.
 It was developed by a company that also performs predictive analysis and some more advanced analytics such as machine learning, text analytics, visual analytics, and data mining, without the need for programming.
-This tool can be incorporated with any type of data source including Excel, Oracle, IBM SPSS, Tera data, Access, Microsoft SQL, Dbase, Sybase, etc. This tool is able to generate analytics while taking its basis from the transformation settings of real-life data, meaning that you can control the data sets and formats for the predictive analysis.
+This tool can be incorporated with any type of data source including Excel, Oracle, IBM SPSS, Tera data, Access, Microsoft SQL, Dbase, Sybase, etc. This tool is able to generate analytics while taking its basis from the transformation settings of real-life data, meaning that you can control the data sets and formats for predictive analytics.

 Apache was developed in 2009 at the Berkeley’s AMP lab at the University of California.
 This tool is a data processing engine that works large scale and can execute applications that are already in Hadoop clusters faster (up to10 times) on disk and as much as 100 times faster if it is in memory.
 The concept of this tool makes data science (which it is built on) very easy.
 It is a very popular tool for the development of machine learning models and data pipelines.
 It also has a library called the MLib, from where you can get techniques for repetitive data science such as collaboration filtering, regression, classification, etc. from an advanced set of machine algorithms.